History of Christianity in the United States: Abolitionism

-Daniel O'Connell, the Roman Catholic leader of the Irish in Ireland, supported the abolition of slavery in the British Empire and in America.
-O'Connell had played a leading role in securing Catholic Emancipation (the removal of the civil and political disabilities of Roman Catholics in Great Britain and Ireland) and he was one of William Lloyd Garrison's models.
+Daniel O'Connell, the Roman Catholic leader of the Irish in Ireland, supported the abolition of slavery in the British Empire and America.
+O'Connell had played a leading role in securing Catholic Emancipation (the removal of the civil and political disabilities of Roman Catholics in Great Britain and Ireland), and he was one of William Lloyd Garrison's models.
 Garrison recruited him to the cause of American abolitionism.
 O'Connell, the black abolitionist Charles Lenox Remond, and the temperance priest Theobold Mayhew organized a petition with 60,000 signatures urging the Irish of the United States to support abolition.
 O'Connell also spoke in the United States for abolition.

 The Catholic Church in America had long ties in slaveholding Maryland and Louisiana.
 Despite a firm stand for the spiritual equality of black people, and the resounding condemnation of slavery by Pope Gregory XVI in his bull In supremo apostolatus issued in 1839, the American church continued in deeds, if not in public discourse, to support slaveholding interests.
 The Bishop of New York denounced O'Connell's petition as a forgery, and if genuine, an unwarranted foreign interference.
 The Bishop of Charleston declared that, while Catholic tradition opposed slave trading, it had nothing against slavery.
-No American bishop supported abolition before the Civil War.
+No American bishop supported the abolition of slavery before the Civil War.
 While the war went on, they continued to allow slave-owners to take communion.

 One historian observed that ritualist churches separated themselves from heretics rather than sinners; he observed that Episcopalians and Lutherans also accommodated themselves to slavery.
 (Indeed, one southern Episcopal bishop was a Confederate general.)
 There were more reasons than religious tradition, however, as the Anglican Church had been the established church in the South during the colonial period.
-It was linked to the traditions of landed gentry and the wealthier and educated planter classes, and the Southern traditions, longer than any other church.
-In addition, while the Protestant missionaries of the Great Awakening initially opposed slavery in the South, by the early decades of the 19th century, Baptist and Methodist preachers in the South had come to an accommodation with it in order to evangelize with farmers and artisans.
+It was linked to the traditions of the landed gentry and the wealthier and educated planter classes, and the Southern traditions, longer than any other church.
+In addition, while the Protestant missionaries of the Great Awakening initially opposed slavery in the South, by the early decades of the 19th century, Baptist and Methodist preachers in the South had come to an accommodation with it to evangelize farmers and artisans.
 By the Civil War, the Baptist and Methodist churches split into regional associations because of slavery.

-After O'Connell's failure, the American Repeal Associations broke up; but the Garrisonians rarely relapsed into the "bitter hostility" of American Protestants towards the Roman Church.
+After O'Connell's failure, the American Repeal Associations broke up, but the Garrisonians rarely relapsed into the "bitter hostility" of American Protestants towards the Roman Church.
 Some antislavery men joined the Know Nothings in the collapse of the parties; but Edmund Quincy ridiculed it as a mushroom growth, a distraction from the real issues.
 Although the Know-Nothing legislature of Massachusetts honored Garrison, he continued to oppose them as violators of fundamental rights to freedom of worship.